Skip to content

 }

-This allows us to express and add more semantics to the interactions between the elements, for instance, from a technology perspective (REST, GRPC, GraphQL, Sync/Async, etc.) or from a business perspective (delegation, inform, accountability, etc.).
+This makes it possible to add richer semantics to the interactions between elements, for example, from a technology perspective (REST, gRPC, GraphQL, Sync/Async, etc.) or from a business perspective (delegation, informing, accountability, etc.).

 Relationships may have a title (and better to have one):